Bukhara, what to see in the jewel of the Silk Road

 Walking Tour

-A free walking tour in Bukhara is the best way to start getting to know the city.
-While it's not free, as it works based on tips, it helps you get your bearings quickly, you learn history and anecdotes from a local guide and, in the process, you can meet other travelers.
-You can book your free walking tour here.
+A walking tour in Bukhara is the best way to start exploring the city.
+While it's not free, it helps you get your bearings quickly, you learn history and anecdotes from a local guide, and you can meet other travelers along the way.
+You can book your walking tour here.

 🕌 Lyabi-Hauz Square

-Lyabi-Hauz Square is one of the most picturesque and lively corners of Bukhara.
-Its name means "by the pond," and that's exactly what it is: a square built around a 17th-century artificial pond, which still retains its period charm.
-In a country as dry as Uzbekistan, this water feature was vital and also a social meeting place.
-Today, it continues to fulfill that role: under the shade of centuries-old mulberry trees, locals and travelers relax, drinking tea, chatting, or simply watching the passage of time.
+Lyabi-Hauz Square is one of the most picturesque and lively spots in Bukhara.
+Its name means “by the pond,” and that’s exactly what it is: a square built around a 17th-century artificial pond, which still retains the charm of that era.

 Plaza ideal para tomar algo y relajarse